 Kené art: Tradition and design from the jungle of Peru

-Kené in the Shipibo language refers to the design system of the shipibo-konibo people (in plural it is called kenebo).
-These designs can be seen being used to cover the surface of the body, clothing and other material supports such as cloth, wood or ceramics.
-Among the materials they use to trace their designs are natural dyes, seeds, cotton, fabrics, colored wool yarns and beads.
+Kené in the Shipibo language refers to the design system of the shipibo-konibo people (in the plural, it is called kenebo).
+These designs can cover the body’s surface, clothing, and other materials such as cloth, wood, or ceramics.
+Among the materials they use to trace their designs are natural dyes, seeds, cotton, fabrics, colored wool yarns, and beads.

-These designs do not follow any existing pattern or use any instrument to do so.
-And here comes the interesting part, keep reading.
+These designs do not follow any existing pattern or use any instrument.
+And here comes the exciting part, keep reading.

 See and make kené

-Women see kené in their "contemplations”, by the use of piripiri ritual.
-The piripiri is a series of Cyperaceae plants and the ritual consists in placing drops of their juice in the eyes and navels of the women to strengthen and allow them to see the designs in their "contemplations".
+Women see kené in their “contemplations” through piripiri rituals.
+The piripiri is a series of Cyperaceae plants.
+The ritual consists of placing drops of their juice in the eyes and navels of the women to strengthen and allow them to see designs in their “contemplations.”

-They also make kené: these "contemplations" or visions happen to materialize through drawing, weaving and embroidery on bodies, fabrics or utensils.
+They also make kené: these “contemplations” or visions materialize through drawing, weaving, and embroidery on bodies, fabrics, or utensils.
 This art is typically female, taught from mother to daughter.

 Interpretation of their ourlines